 The 401k gets a bad reputation, especially when the markets and economy are on the rocks.
-We read countless stories about 60-somethings on the cusp of retirement who lost half their nest egg and need to continue working, and we hear about how people aren’t putting enough money into the plans to be able to afford the retirement they planned on.
+We read countless stories about 60-somethings on the cusp of retirement who lost half their nest egg and need to continue working, they had followed every step for how to become a millionaire but never made it.
+We hear about how people aren’t putting enough money into the plans to be able to afford the retirement they planned on and how we should be giving a maximum 401k contribution.
 These are all real problems, but is it the 401k’s fault?
 I don’t believe so.

 First, we need a quick refresher on what a 401k plan is because most people know very little about them other than the fact that their employer may offer one.
 To be specific, a 401k is simply a type of account provided by individual employers to accept salary deferrals from employees while taking advantage of the tax benefits outlined in the tax code.
 In fact, the reason it’s called a 401k is because of the part of the tax code where the plans are outlined.